 Do you need a guide to visit the Roman Baths of Caracalla?

 You can visit the Baths of Caracalla without a guided tour.
 While exploring by yourself is interesting enough, your visit to the baths would be made much more interesting with a guide.
 Thankfully, guided tours of are available, and offer up a deeper insight into the history and significance of the ancient structure.

 The best tours of the Roman Baths of Caracalla are run by Touriks, a local operator you can safely book via GetYourGuide.
-They over in-depth tours with incredibly knowledgeable guides.
+They offer in-depth tours with incredibly knowledgeable guides.
 To book your guided tour of the Roman Baths of Caracalla, click here.
 For a tour that also goes to Circus Maximus, click here.